Sheila Pope (Dip. Psychotherapeutic Counselling, Reg. MBACP)

 - Foundation Certificate in Transactional Analysis Theory (2013)

 Transactional Analysis is a set of theories which can be used to help us understand our behaviour, thoughts and feelings.
-I am happy to share TA ideas with you so that you can make up your own mind about making the changes you wish to see in your life.
+I am happy to share TA ideas with you so that you can use these tools to understand yourself better and make up your own mind about making the changes you wish to see in your life.

 I worked for 4 1/2yrs as a volunteer at a hostel for the homeless and have been in private practice since 2004.
 I provided the counselling services to clients at a local centre offering support to adults with learning disabilities from Sept 2015 to March 2018.